w3f/polkadot-wiki/docs/learn/learn-comparison-ethereum-2.md

 relay chain as well, they will be connected and will be able to relay messages from parachain A to parachain B.

-Messages do not pass through the relay chain, only validity proofs and channel operations do (open, close, etc.).
+Messages do not pass through the relay chain.
+Only validity proofs and channel operations do (open, close, etc.).
 This enhances scalability by keeping data on the edges of the system.

 {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} will add a protocol called [SPREE](learn-spree.md) that provides shared logic for cross-chain messages.
-Messages sent with SPREE carry additional guarantees about provenance and interpretation by the receiving chain.
+Messages sent with SPREE carries additional guarantees about provenance and interpretation by the receiving chain.

 ## DApp Support and Development